xaviripo/bachelor-thesis/thesis/contents/2-agda/2-language.md

 ### Universe types

 Agda provides a type `Set`{.agda} of types.
 The name is a little misleading, as, from a homotopy type theory point of view it represents the universe of small types, rather than the universe of sets (what we call $0$-types).
-For this reason, in the homotopy type theory this is renamed to `Type`{.agda}.
+For this reason, in the homotopy type theory library this is renamed to `Type`{.agda}.

 `Type`{.agda} is actually shorthand for `Type lzero`{.agda}, which represents the first type in a hierarchy of universes indexed by a type `Level`{.agda}.
 This exists to avoid Russell's paradox (which makes `Type : Type`{.agda} impossible).
 Instead, Agda defines a chain of universes: `Type lzero : Type (lsuc lzero)`{.agda}, etc.